BrandonGel/Data-Structure-Algorithms/Program 4 Binary Heap/README.md

 For collision resolution strategies, linear probing will be used.

+The program is case insensitive, and all capital letters in both the dictionary and the document are be converted to lowercase immediately upon seeing them.

 The remove function in the hashtable will be using lazy-deletion.
 The lazy-deleted hash item will be deleted when a rehash function will be called.

 Heap contains the following functions: